GeminiLight/sdn-nfv-papers/README.md

-# Papers on NFV
+# Papers on NFV-RA

-This is a paper list about [Network Functions Virtualization](https://en.wikipedia.org/wiki/Network_function_virtualization) (NFV) including:
+This is a paper list about Resource Allocation in  [Network Functions Virtualization](https://en.wikipedia.org/wiki/Network_function_virtualization) (NFV) including

 - Comprehensive **Surveys**
 - **VNE**: Virtual Network Embedding Algorithms
-- **VNFC**: Virtual Network Function Chain Algorithms
+- **VNFC**: Virtual Network Function Chaining Algorithms
 - **VNFP**: Virtual Network Function Placement Algorithms
 - **VNFS**: Virtual Network Function Scheduling Algorithms

-Particularly, papers related with resource allocation are classified according to method categories.
+Particularly, we mainly collect papers from high-quality journals and conferences, and classify them according to method categories.

 **Favorably receive that submit relevant papers to this repository in the appropriate format.**